10 Instagrammable Spots in Sheboygan

 6. Parnell Tower

 If you aren’t into hardcore hiking, this place is a must!
-The tower isn’t far from the parking lot and it is an easy (but steep) hike from the car to the base of the tower.
-Once you are there, you’ll be thrilled you decided to go.
+The tower isn’t far from the parking lot and it is an easy (but a little steep) hike from the car to the base of the tower.
+Once you are there, you’ll be thrilled you decided to go!
 The views from the top are amazing!
 Parnell offers a panoramic view of the surrounding forest up to 25 miles!
 Most people simply hike up the tower but, if you are up for the challenge, I encourage you to hike the surrounding trails on a nice day!

 7. Maywood Environmental Park